Kasugano stable

-Kasugano stable (春日野部屋, Kasugano-beya) is a stable of sumo wrestlers, part of the Dewanoumi ichimon or group of stables.
+Kasugano stable (春日野部屋, Kasugano-beya) is a stable of sumo wrestlers, part of the Dewanoumi or group of stables.
 As of January 2023 it had 17 wrestlers.
-It has been led by former sekiwake Tochinowaka Kiyotaka since 2003.
-It was one of the most successful stables in 2013, with six sekitori wrestlers, including now retired Georgian Tochinoshin and Japanese born (but Korean national) Tochinowaka Michihiro, who used the current head coach's old ring name.
+It has been led by former Tochinowaka Kiyotaka since 2003.
+It was one of the most successful stables in 2013, with six wrestlers, including now retired Georgian Tochinoshin and Japanese born (but Korean national) Tochinowaka Michihiro, who used the current head coach's old ring name.